 Speaking with our Southern California wrongful death lawyer serving Riverside, San Bernardino (Inland Empire), Orange County, and Los Angeles Counties is the first and most critical step you can take when you want to file a wrongful death claim.
 Wrongful death law is complex, but your personal injury attorney will help you understand what will likely happen as your case progresses and use discovery to collect relevant evidence.

 The evidence your Riverside wrongful death lawyer gathers can include witness statements, security footage, police reports, disciplinary action against staff, proof of someone else’s negligence, and more.
 The law gives you up to two years to file the lawsuit in most situations, but you need to take action within six months if you intend to sue a government entity.
 The legal expert you hire will help you understand the deadlines you need to meet so that you can reach your goal.

 Personal injury laws related to wrongful deaths can change and are often complex.
-No amount of research can supplement the knowledge and skill of a talented Riverside wrongful death lawyer.
-Contact Rizio Law firm, an attorney in Riverside, so that you can give yourself the best of receiving the compensation to which you are entitled.
+No amount of research can supplement the knowledge and skill of an expert Riverside wrongful death lawyer.
+Contact Rizio Lipinsky, the top attorneys in Riverside and representing clients throughout Riverside County, so that you can give yourself the best chance of receiving the compensation to which you are entitled.

 If you would like to speak, we always offer free consultations.
 Also, our legal team works on contingency, which means we don’t get paid until our clients get paid.
 There are no upfront fees, and our clients pay nothing until we win.

 After we review your case and give you an idea of what to expect, we will set the process in motion and guide you through each step.

 We know how difficult it is to face a wrongful death, and we promise to stand by your side until we finish the case.
 Reach out to the Riverside office of Rizio Lipinsky today by calling 888-292-8888 or by filling out our contact form.